Anwarvic/anwarvic.github.io/my_collections/_machine-translation/DrNMT.md

 ---
-title: "Dr. NMT"
+title: "D. rNMT"
 date: 2021-08-01
 ---

-# DrNMT
+# Dr. NMT
 DrNMT stands for "**D**iscriminative **R**eranking for **N**eural
 **M**achine **T**ranslation" which is a re-ranking framework created by Facebook AI in 2021 and published in this paper: [Discriminative